top of page

 contributed by John E. Clements

 During World War II, the Ground Observer Corps, Aircraft Warning Service was established by the War Department.
 This document describes some early experiences with that service.
-Also included are War Department letters announcing the discontinuance of the service in 1944, and a certificate of service.

 Memory of the Ground Observer Corps